gvnadir/SailPoint-IdentityIQ/README.md

 1. Navigate to _Setup/Groups/Workgroups_ and click `Create Workgroup`

+### Account Schemas

+- Account schemas define which account attributes to read from an application when aggregating accounts with IdentityIQ

+### Account Group

+- Groups which grant/identify user access on other systems (applications) and loaded into IdentityIQ through (account group) aggregation

 ### Account Correlation

 - Matches an account to an authoritative Identity Cube